Henry J. Vaux Distinguished Professor of Forest Policy (2009-2019)

-Selected Professional Activities
+Selected Honors and Activities

 Books and Monographs

-2012 Peluso, Nancy Lee and Christian Lund (eds).
+2012 Peluso, Nancy Lee and Christian Lund, eds.
 New Frontiers of Land Control.
 Taylor and Francis.
-Book version of Peluso, Nancy Lee, and Christian Lund (eds).
+Book version of Peluso, Nancy Lee, and Christian Lund, eds.
 2011.
-Special Issue of Journal of Peasant Studies 38:4 (Sept.)
-667-681.
+From: Special Issue of Journal of Peasant Studies 38.4.

-Padoch, Christine, and Nancy Lee Peluso.
-2003.
+2003 Padoch, Christine, and Nancy Lee Peluso.
 Borneo in Transition: People, Forests, Conservation, and Development.
 Kuala Lumpur: Oxford University Press.
 Includes new introduction and updated article, both by: Peluso, Nancy Lee, and Christine Padoch, "Resource Rights in Managed Forests of West Kalimantan, Indonesia." [second edition].

 2001 Peluso, Nancy Lee, and Michael Watts.
-2001.
 Violent Environments.
-(Ithaca: Cornell University Press).
+Ithaca: Cornell University Press.

-Peluso, Nancy Lee.
-1992.
+1992 Peluso, Nancy Lee.
 Rich Forests, Poor People: Resource Control and Resistance in Java.
 Berkeley, CA: University of California Press.
 (Paperback 1994).

 Refereed journal articles and book chapters

-n.d.
-Kelly, Alice, and Nancy Lee Peluso.
+2015 Kelly, Alice, and Nancy Lee Peluso.
 “Frontiers of commodification: State lands and their formalization.”
-Society and Natural Resources.
-In Press.
+Society and Natural Resources 28.5: 473-495.
+PDF

 2012 Peluso, Nancy Lee.
 “What’s Nature Got to Do With it?
 A Situated Historical Perspective on Socio-natural Commodities.”
-Development and Change, 43(1): 79-104.
+Development and Change 43.1: 79-104.
+PDF

 2011 Peluso, Nancy Lee.
 “Emergent Forest and Land Regimes in Java.”
-In Journal of Peasant Studies 38:4 (Sept.)
-811-836.
+Journal of Peasant Studies 38.4 (Sept.): 811-836.
+PDF

-Nancy Lee, Edi.
+2011 Peluso, Nancy Lee, Edi.
 Suprapto, and Agus Budi Purwanto. ”Urbanizing Java’s Political Forest?
 Agrarian Struggles and the Reterritorialization of Natures,” pp. 157-178.
 In Revisiting Agrarian Transformations in Rural Southeast Asia, Peter Vandergeest and Jonathan Rigg, eds.
 Singapore: NUS Books.

-2011 Peluso, Nancy and Peter Vandergeest.
+2011 Peluso, Nancy Lee and Peter Vandergeest.
 “Taking the Jungle out of the Forest: Counter-Insurgency and the Making of National Natures,” pp. 254-284.
 In Global Political Ecology, Richard Peet, Paul Robbins, and Michael J. Watts, eds.
 New York: Routledge.

 2010 Vandergeest, Peter, and Nancy Lee Peluso.
 “Political Violence and Scientific Forestry: Emergencies, Insurgencies, and Counterinsurgencies in Southeast Asia” pp. 152-166.
 In Knowing Nature: Conversations at the Intersection of Political Ecology and Science Studies, Mara J., Goldman, Paul Nadasdy, and Matthew Turner, eds.
 New York: Routledge.